ropensci/roweb3/content/blog/2026-01-15-new-maintainer/index.md

   - package development
   - tech notes
 params:
-  doi: ""
+  doi: "10.59350/teckx-0v214"
 ---

 Maintaining an open source package is rewarding work, but it’s also a lot of work.
-Life changes, interests shift, and sometimes you simply don’t have the time or energy to keep working on your package.
+Life and career changes, interests shift, and sometimes you simply don’t have the time or energy to keep working on your R package.
 When that happens, one of the most responsible things you can do for your users, and for yourself, is to **proactively look for a new maintainer or co-maintainer.**

 This is a question we hear a lot at rOpenSci.
 Over the years, we’ve supported rOpenSci's package authors through this transition, helping them connect with potential maintainers, clarify expectations around the role, and make handovers smoother and more sustainable.